Hope1337/YOWOv3/README.md

 ## References

-I would like to express my sincere gratitude to the following amazing repositories/codes, which were the primary sources I heavily relied on during the development of this project:
+I would like to express my sincere gratitude to the following amazing repositories/codes, which were the primary sources I heavily relied on and borrowed code from during the development of this project:

 - [A neat implementation of YOLOv8 using PyTorch](https://github.com/jahongir7174/YOLOv8-pt)
 - [3D CNN backbones: MobileNet/v2, ShuffleNet/v2, ResNet, ResNeXt](https://github.com/okankop/Efficient-3DCNNs)